Home / Job Seekers

 Michigan Works!
 Northeast Consortium is the region's largest, most accessible, and most effective employment resource for job seekers and employers alike.
 Whether you're an employer seeking to fill a hard-to-fill position, or a job seeker struggling to find the perfect fit, we are here to help you!
 Employers, learn more about our employer solutions.

 Job seekers, our Service Center staff will work one-on-one with you to provide the assistance you need to overcome employment barriers.
-Specialized programs and career counseling are also available, as well as workshops that can help you develop the skills necessary to reenter or get ahead in the workforce.
+Specialized programs and career advising are also available, as well as workshops that can help you develop the skills necessary to reenter or get ahead in the workforce.
 All services are FREE to those seeking employment, regardless of your job situation, education level, experience or skill level.

 Visit a Michigan Works!
 Service Center today to prepare yourself for your next career opportunity, and be sure to follow these steps to best position yourself for future career growth: